Decision table for Microsoft 365 Business Basic, Standard, Premium vs Enterprise E3/E5 for Canadian and BC SMBs, plus when to upgrade.

 Business Premium is the plan that most Canadian SMBs with 10 to 300 users and a professional IT provider will land on.
 It includes:

-For most BC businesses without specific enterprise compliance requirements, Business Premium represents the best security posture available in the Business tier.
+For many BC businesses without specific enterprise compliance requirements, Business Premium offers the strongest security posture available in the Business tier when it is configured and maintained properly.

 When Enterprise Plans Are Worth Considering